JonHub/Filters/README.md

 }
 ```

+## Sampling rates

+In typical filter applications, the sampling rate is constant and known
+at the beginning.
+On the Arduino, however, this is often difficult to
+achieve, as an `analogRead()` within a loop doesn't quite guarantee a
+constant sampling rate.
+These filters are designed to cope well with
+such situations.
+The time difference between consecutive samples is
+computed dynamically by taking the difference between the time of the
+current and the previous calls to the filter’s `input()` method.
+This
+means `input()` should always be called as soon as a data sample is
+available, otherwise the sampling times assumed by the filter will be
+wrong.

+Note that handling variable sampling rates comes at a significant cost
+in terms of processing time, which makes these filters a poor choice for
+constant sampling rate applications.

+In general, the filter’s output will be more accurate if `input()` is
+called more frequently.
+Ideally, the delay between samples should be no
+more than the filter’s time constant τ.
+If the filter is defined by a
+cutoff frequency f<sub>c</sub>, it’s time constant is
+τ&nbsp;=&nbsp;1/(2πf<sub>c</sub>).

 ## Implementation Notes

 The filters are implemented as IIR (infinite impulse response) filters,
 which allows them to operate in real time.
-In a typical IIR
-implementation, the time step between samples is constant, and known at
-the beginning.

-In this case, the time step between update can vary, and is computed
-dynamically by taking the difference between the time of the current
-`input()` and the last `input()` to the filter.
-In general, the filter
-values will be more accurate if `input()` is called more frequently.

 All of the filters remain stable, even if `input()` is not called
 frequently enough.
 In the case of the single pole (RC type) filters, the